awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 | *VPC CIDR* | *health check* | *health check* | Allow health check traffic |
 | *VPC CIDR* | *health check* | 1024\-65535 | Allow health check traffic |

+For an internal load balancer, the network ACLs for the subnets for your instances and load balancer nodes must allow both inbound and outbound traffic to and from the VPC CIDR, on the listener port and ephemeral ports\.

 ## Register or deregister targets<a name="register-deregister-targets"></a>

 Each target group must have at least one registered target in each Availability Zone that is enabled for the load balancer\.